A recession guide to help you be prepared, not panicked.

-If your business feels unprepared for the events that have occurred over the last few weeks, know that you’re not alone.
-Even the most robust business planning likely doesn’t include planning for a global pandemic.
+If your business has ever felt unprepared for tough times, know that you’re not alone.
+Even the most robust business planning likely doesn’t include preparing for disruptive events like a global pandemic.

-Whether your business is struggling because it’s been forced to close or your regular flow of customers has vanished, cash flow is most certainly top of mind.
-How can you stay afloat until we get a clearer picture of what the full impact of what COVID-19 will be?
+Whether your business is struggling because it’s been forced to close or your regular stream of customers has vanished, cash flow is most certainly top-of-mind.
+How can you stay afloat?
 This guide will help you prepare for a recession, hopefully without panicking.

 Focus on Your Cash Flow

 Cash flow is king, but especially during a recession.
 During good times, cash flow may not have been your priority.
-With enough money coming in (and no global pandemic in sight), you probably didn’t have to watch your books too closely to ensure you didn’t run out of money.
+With enough money coming in, you probably didn’t have to watch your books too closely to ensure you didn’t run out of money.

-Because cash is so important to keeping a business afloat during tough times, including recession, it’s time to do your best to make whatever cash reserves you have last as long as possible.
-Some key things to do now include:
+Because cash is so important to keeping a business afloat during tough times, including a recession, do your best to make whatever cash reserves you have last as long as possible.
+Some key things to do include:

-- Double check your payables: This is another one that is easy to not do when times are good and you are busy.
+- Double-check your payables: This is another one that is easy to ignore when times are good and you are busy.
 Look at all of the payables you have outstanding and when they’re due.
-Double check all totals to ensure they’re accurate.
-And if necessary, stretch out the payment to the due date.
+Double-check all totals to ensure they’re accurate.
+And if necessary, stretch out payments to their due dates.

 - Review your books: If you haven’t been running your business with a strict budget, now is the time to start.
 Start by looking at your current expenses.
 Cut any unused subscriptions or services: trade publications, a stock photo subscription.
 Challenge yourself to find creative ways to cut an expense, without impacting your business.
 Don’t ruthlessly cut everything, but it’s time to trim the excess.